 Why, hello there!
 This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

-Make sure when you’re in Sapporo to try some sushi.
 Our favorite was a restaurant called Hanamaru Sapporo.
-There was a SUPER long line while we were there (for some reason sushi at 2 pm is popular??)
-But trust me when I say the wait in line was worth it!
-The sushi was fresh and delicious.
+There was a looooong line while we were there (turns out sushi at 2 pm is popular… But when it tastes this good, any time is sushi time)

 Address: Japan, 〒060-0005 Hokkaido, 札幌市中央区北５条西２丁目 ステラプレイス ６階